Wilmington

 Weather

-Wilmington enjoys a humid subtropical climate with hot summers and mild winters.
-Average summer temperatures range from 70-90°F (21-32°C), while winter temperatures range from 30-50°F (-1 to 10°C).
-The city receives around 57 inches of rainfall annually.
+Wilmington experiences a humid subtropical climate with hot summers and mild winters.
+Average summer temperatures range from 70°F to 90°F (21°C to 32°C), while winter temperatures range from 30°F to 60°F (-1°C to 15°C).
+Rainfall is consistent throughout the year, with August being the wettest month.

 Language

-English is the predominant language spoken in Wilmington.
+English is the predominant language spoken in Wilmington, North Carolina.

 Cost Of Living